Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Approach

-We use a U-Net with partial convolutions \citep{liu2018image, shih20203d,dundar2020panoptic}.
-However, we find the standard partial convolution often convergence to a trivial solution, producing images close to cut-and-paste and without convincing reshading.
-To prevent this overfitting to cut-and-paste images, we flip the context for the partial convolution; that is, we consider the inserted fragment as the context and hallucinate/outpaint the entire target scene around it.
-We can view this as an \emph{inverse partial convolution}.
+We first construct the desired target albedo ($A_t$), target shading and gloss ($S_t$ and $G_t$).
+We then train DIPR to produce an image that has reasonable albedo, shading and gloss properties.
+For DIPR, the input $z$ is the cut-and-paste image and $f_\theta$ is optimized to inpaint inserted fragment and also to meet satisfactory image decomposition consistency tests.
+We use U-Net with partial convolution~\cite{liu2018image, shih20203d}.
+However, we find the standard partial convolution converges to a trivial solution, producing images close to cut-and-paste.
+To prevent this overfitting, we flip the context for partial convolution.
+We consider the inserted object(s) as the context and hallucinate/outpaint the entire target scene around it.
+We call this {\emph{flipped partial convolution}}.
+This encourages the network not to overfit to the input cut-and-paste image.

-We use $\cp{\imis}{\imit}{s}$ for an operator that cuts the fragment out of the source image $\imis$, scales it by $s$, and places it in the relevant location in the target image $\imit$. $\mask$ for a mask with the size of the target image that is $0$ inside the fragment and $1$ outside.
-Reconstruction loss for background and is given by:
+We use $\cp{\imis}{\imit}{s}$ for an operator that cuts the fragment out of the source image ($\imis$), scales it by $s$, and places it in the relevant location in the target image ($\imit$). $\mask$ for a mask with the size of the target image that is $0$ inside the fragment and $1$ outside.
+Our reconstruction loss for the background is:

-We then pass the DIP rendered image through the image decomposition network $g_\phi$ making $\ima_{render}$, $\ims_{render}$ and $\img_{render}$ for the albedo, shading and gloss respectively.
-Our consistent image decomposition inference losses to train DIP are:
+We then pass the DIP rendered image through the image decomposition network $g_\phi$ making $A_{r}$, $S_{r}$ and $G_{r}$ for the rendered albedo, shading and gloss maps respectively.
+Our consistent image decomposition inference losses to train DIPR are: {